m-chaturvedi/undupes/README.md

 >>>
 ```

 The `+` 's indicate that by default all the files would be kept.
-I tried to stick to the io style of j/f-dupes, to reduce the cognitive load of learning a new io style.
+We try to stick to the io style of j/f-dupes, to reduce the cognitive load of learning a new io style.

 ### Supporting fdupes' functionality